What in the world do pictures have to do with great writing?

 Turns out, a site full of pictures can help you become a much better copywriter.

-It did for me, anyways.
+It did for me, anyway.
 And it can for you, too.

 How do you do that, though?
 There are so many great writers out there crafting beautiful pieces of prose every single day.